Buying a Home Should be Stress Free

-Me: You tell me what homes you want to see and I book appointments with the sellers.
-If the house is vacant we may be able to go immediately but if the owner lives there we will need several hours notice.
-If a home is tenant occupied we need 24 hours notice.
-It's best if you let me know what houses you want to see the day before.
+Me: You tell me what homes you want to see then I book appointments with the sellers.
+If the home is vacant, we might be able to go immediately, but if the owner lives there. we will need several hour's notice.
+If a home is tenant-occupied, we need twenty four hours notice.
+It’s best if you let me know what homes you want to see the day before.

-You: I want to see 10 houses today!
+You: I want to see ten houses today!

-Me: That's too many.
-By the time we get to house 7, you won't remember house 2.
-Make a list of 3 or 4 and take it from there.
+Me: That’s too many.
+By the time we get to house seven you won’t remember house two.
+Make a list of three or four and take it from there.
 Catch your breath, think about what just happened and make a plan for the next time out.

 You: How long does a viewing take?

-Me: I schedule my appointments 30 minutes apart.
-If you don't like a house there's no sense standing around, let's move to the next one.
-If you like a house we may stay longer.
+Me: I schedule my appointments thirty minutes apart.
+If you don't like a house, there's no sense standing around—let's move to the next one.
+If you like a house, we may stay longer.

 You: How many homes do people usually look at before they buy one?

-Me: The average is somewhere around 10.
-I've worked with people that buy the first one they walk into or look at 50 before settling on one.
+Me: The average is somewhere around ten.
+I've worked with people that buy the first one they walk into, and others that look at fifty.

 You: I found a house I like, what now?